top of page

 Itinerary

-Initial meetup!
-Community norms, pit-digging, and other various tests we should all be familiar with to apply for the whole season.
+This is the initial meetup!
+We will discuss community norms, pit-digging, and other various tests that we should all be familiar with and apply to the whole season.

 • Pit + tests (and why they’re a time sink)